jingyng/explainable-fact-checking/README.md

 ### Answer Comparison
 Given a claim, we have generated its associated questions and answers, we also extracted answers from the evidence of the claim.
 Now we will compare the answer pairs to predict the label of the claim.
 For for encoding all input representation, we use *[microsoft/mpnet-base](microsoft/mpnet-base)*.

+### Baselines

+### Ablation Study
+For the ablation study, we removed the attention layer of our proposed attention model.
+Five different inputs are compared:
+- C: claim only
+- Q: questios only (all questions concatenated)
+- AA: answer-pairs only (all answers concatenated)
+- Q-AA: questions and answer pairs
+- CQ-AA: claim, questions and answer pairs